raspberrypilearning/packaging-your-code/en/step_6.md

 ## Challenge: Create your own package

-Now you have learnt the basic of Python packaging, you should try creating a **setup** for your own module.
+Now you have learnt the basic of Python packaging, create your own python module and prepare and test a **setup** for it.

 --- /challenge ---